 The Woodward control can form a Local Area Network (LAN) together with one or more other devices.
-The CPUs communicate via an EthernetTM card that is located in the control's chassis, using 10Base-2 or 10Base-5.
 The CPU communicates through an on-board Ethernet connection, using 10Base-T.

-EM35 Digital Driver Cabling
+EM35 Digital Valve Positioner Cabling

-Refer to Manual 26159, Chapter 3 and other applicable chapters according to the driver used.
+Refer to Manual 26329, Chapter 2, and other applicable chapters according to the driver used.